 To be admitted or to maintain enrollment in the ATP, the student must demonstrate:

 1. Demonstrate the mental capacity to assimilate, analyze, synthesize, integrate concepts and problem solve to formulate assessment and therapeutic judgments and to be able to distinguish deviations from the norm.

 2. Possess sufficient postural and neuromuscular control, sensory function, and coordination to perform appropriate physical examinations using accepted techniques; and accurately, safely and efficiently use equipment and materials during the assessment and treatment of patients.

 3. Exercise the ability to communicate effectively and sensitively with patients and colleagues, including individuals from different cultural and social backgrounds; this includes, but is not limited to, the ability to establish rapport with patients and communicate judgments and treatment information effectively.
 Students must be able to understand and speak the English language at a level consistent with competent professional practice.

 4. Illustrate the ability to record the physical examination results and treatment plan clearly and accurately.

 5. Exhibit the capacity to maintain composure and continue to function well during periods of high stress.

-6. Confirm the perseverance, diligence and commitment to complete the athletic training education program as outlined and sequenced.
+6. Confirm the perseverance, diligence and commitment to complete the ATP as outlined and sequenced.

 7. Display the ability to adjust to changing situations and uncertainty in clinical situations.